 Check the installation.
 Check the relief valve operation.
 Adjust the relief valve in hydraulic circuit.
 Measure the high pressure in the breaker inlet line.
+Contact your local dealer for more information.

 EXCESSIVE BACK PRESSURE IN RETURN LINE

 Check the installation.
 Check the size of the return line.